 Here are a few examples:

-- Vaccines are not responsible for the eradication of diseases, such as polio and smallpox.
+- Vaccines are not responsible for the eradication of infections, such as polio and smallpox.

-- Vaccines have not been “proven” to be safe.
+- Vaccines have never been proven to be safe.

-- When a vaccine is called “effective”, it is not the same thing as being “protective.”
+- When a vaccine is called “effective”, it is not a synonym for being “protective.”

-- There are no true double-blind, placebo-controlled studies used in vaccine research.
+- Double-blind, placebo-controlled studies are not used in vaccine research.
 The new, investigational vaccine is compared against a vaccine with a “known side effect profile.”
 Therefore, “control group” is given a “placebo” that is another vaccine, not saline, sterile water, or no vaccine at all.

 And the list goes on and on.

-From that first NVIC meeting through the end of 2005, I have invested more than 7000 hours of time into my research, and that continues with a commitment of at least 2-3 hours per day, reading and researching vaccine-related information.
-That level of commitment is required to keep abreast of the “vaccine issue” because it is a big topic, some of which includes:
+From that first NVIC meeting through the end of 2018, I have invested more than 30,000 hours of time into my research, and that continues with a commitment of at least 2-3 hours per day, reading and researching vaccine-related information.
+That level of commitment is required to keep abreast of the vaccine issue because it is a big topic, some of which includes:

-New vaccines under development: There are reported to be more than 200 vaccines “in the pipeline.”
-In addition, new adjuvants, new additives, new culture media (including the use of human stem cells) and new delivery technologies are under continual development.
+New pipeline vaccines: More than 300 vaccines are in the developmental pipeline.
+New adjuvants, new additives, new culture media (including the use of human stem cells) and new delivery technologies are under continual development.
 In addition, there are entire cadres of bioterrorism vaccines being considered.